 In January 2014, the College’s wireless infrastructure was completely overhauled to meet coverage and density requirements of the now thousands of wireless-connected devices on the campus each day.

 In December 2013-March 2014 the two bottom floors of the Liesse Building were stripped out and fully renovated.
 New offices were built for support staff and a new Sick Bay and Nurse’s station were added.
+Mrs Pauline Hunt was appointed as the College’s first onsite registered nurse.
 The Wagan Building was also renovated and was occupied by Learning Support, Counselling, and Careers staff.

 In 2016 Mr Johnathan Byrne was appointed as Acting Principal for 2016.